 LTSS also includes certain nursing and medical procedures.
 It consists of care management, habilitation and rehabilitation, and social services.
 In some cases, LTSS can include assistive technology and home modifications, as well as services to help people with disabilities maintain employment.
 Services and supports for unpaid caregivers such as respite, education and training, counseling, support groups, and care consultation also fall under LTSS.

 LTSS may be provided in homes by family members and friends, paid aides, assistants, nurses, and other health and social service professionals.
 For those who cannot be cared for in their own or in a relative's home, LTSS is provided in community settings such as adult day service centers, assisted living, and other residential care settings.
 It is also offered in nursing facilities.

 It is impossible to predict who might need LTSS in the future, when they might need it, or for how long.
 Many people may be able to get by with the help of family members, friends, and other unpaid caregivers.
 But a significant number will require expensive paid skilled and unskilled services over long periods.
 For many, this can lead to impoverishment.

-Surveys indicate that most people who need LTSS strongly prefer to remain in their homes, especially if they need less than 24-hour help.
-If they need to move to receive services, people strongly prefer to live in an assisted living residence or other residential setting, rather than a nursing facility.
-Despite large increases in the older population, the number of people in nursing facilities declined slightly from 1.5 to 1.4 million from 2003 to 2014.
-Further declines are likely in the near future due to increased service options for older people with disabilities and the growth of home care and assisted living.
-Also driving the trend are increased use of technology and increased public funding for home- and community-based services.
+Surveys indicate that most people who need LTSS strongly prefer to receive these services in their home to enable them to remain there, especially if they need less than round-the-clock assistance.
+If they need to move to receive services, people strongly prefer to live in an assisted living residence or other residential care settings rather than a nursing facility.
+Providing services in home and community settings reduces the number of people in institutions.